rudraSahu7786/Notes-Interview-concepts-Prep/sql.md

 - Avoid `SELECT *`.
 - Prefer EXISTS over IN for subqueries.
 - Partition large tables.
-- Use EXPLAIN plan to analyze queries.
+- Use `EXPLAIN PLAN` to analyze queries.
 - Denormalize for heavy read operations.

 ---